15 Inspiring UK Staycation Ideas For Your 2021 Family Holiday

 - Lower Slaughter

 It has a gorgeous coastline, much of which is designated an Area of Outstanding Natural Beauty.
-Along the Suffolk coast you will find the quaint Victorian seaside towns of Aldeburgh and Southwold as well as the completely undeveloped Suffolk beaches of Dunwich and Covehithe.
+Along the Suffolk coast you will find the quaint Victorian seaside towns of Aldeburgh where you’ll find plenty of things to do and Southwold.
+Explore the completely undeveloped Suffolk beaches of Dunwich, Walberswick and Covehithe and enjoy beautiful Suffolk coast walks in Dunwich.

 Another one of Suffolk’s most famous attractions is the Anglo Saxon burial site at Sutton Hoo which has been made even more famous by the lovely film on Netflix, The Dig, which is all about the discovery and excavation of the site.